Michael Bishop, The Cooler Real Estate Agent,

 When it comes to buying or selling existing homes.
 I rely heavily on sales data.
 Numbers.
 Facts.
 Stats.
 Closed transactions.

-Now is that all there is to home buying/selliing?
+Now is that all there is to home buying/selling?
 Absolutely not.
 But it is factual information.
 And my way of thinking is the more my clients know.
 The greater their confidence will be regarding their decisions.

 For nearly ALL AMERICANS.
 Their home will be their largest single financial decision and commitment.
 I have a goal of wanting all clients to know they are making these big decisions with more information.
 More facts.
 More data.
 More confidence.